publicoversight/united-states-military-bases-in-europe/README.md

 This is an independent hobby project built for research, visualization, and public-access purposes.
 I’m not a professional developer, and the project is still evolving over time.

 If you notice inaccuracies, outdated information, or missing sites, feel free to open an issue.
+Built amateurly.
+Specific use of Ollama to help with prototyping.